Skip to Content

 3. In a small bowl, mix approximately 4 tablespoons white vinegar with about half the bottle of neon purple food dye.
 Add the mixture and the spaghetti to a gallon Ziploc bag and seal tightly.

-4. Mix the spaghetti and dye around in the bag until it’s completely saturated.
+4. Mix the spaghetti and food coloring around in the bag until it’s completely saturated.
 Let sit for 1-2 hours to get completely absorbed.

-5. Rinse the spaghetti in cold water, then place it in the activity tray with the eyeball bouncy balls.
+5. Rinse the spaghetti in cold water, then place it in the activity tray with the eyeball bouncy ball sensory bin fillers.

 6. Set out two small bowls (for sorting the eyeballs into colors), the scooper scissors, child scissors, and any other tools for your child to explore their Halloween sensory bin.